cspjst/EDLIN.../README.md

 ### 4. Memory Management Commands: A Testament to Hardware Constraints
 Some commands reveal the brutal memory limitations of the early 1980s.
 The A (Append) command is a prime example.
 It was not for adding typed content, but for loading the next segment of a file from disk into RAM.
 When a file was too large for the 64KB memory limit, EDLIN would only load a portion. `[#lines]A` was a memory management tool, appending the next block of the file from disk to make it editable.

 ## Implementation notes

-For this implementation of EDLIN the _command mode_ usage is slightly different, such that, the user does not have to type the control characters mandated by the original Microsoft DOS:
+For this implementation of EDLIN the _command mode_ usage is slightly different, such that, the user does not have to type the control characters mandated by the original Microsoft DOS version of EDLIN:
 + To exit from _insert mode_ rather than typing `Ctrl-C` (in the same way as the FreeDOSS version of EDLIN) the user enters a single fullstop (aka period) on an empty line and hits `Enter` - this will switch to _command mode_.
 + Using the (R)eplace command, rather than separating the search and replace text strings with `Ctrl-Z` a simple comma between them will suffice e.g. `?Rold,new`
++ Multiple commands on one line is valid in EDLIN but rather than permitting one command to follow another without any special separators - other than a semicolon `;` after single line number or range - my version insists on semicolon separator between all commands on a single line.
++ When in template mode rather using `INS` to switch into inser mode and `INS F3` to switch back my EDLIN uses `INS` to toggle modes.